SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs: SilverTorch Model Design

-To implement (4), each GPU thread first iterates through the bits of QB and then iterates each item in its partition to compute the matches.
+To implement (4), each thread iterates through the bits of QB and then iterates each item in its partition to compute the matches.
 Figure \ref{fig:bloom_all}(a) illustrates this process using a real example.
 While transforming filtering into bit manipulation of matrix, it has two drawbacks.
 First, each GPU thread processes one item at a time.
 Second, items corresponding to 0 bits in QB are also evaluated.
-We optimize it by examining only bits set to 1 in QB.
-If all the corresponding bits in VB\_i are also 1, the item is a match.
+We optimize it by only examining the bits set to 1 in QB.
+If all the corresponding bits in VB\_i are also 1, it is a match.
 By rotating the matrix, we isolate the rows containing 1 bits in the query and skip the rest.
 Such transpose allowing multiple items to be matched simultaneously while eliminating the bit masks necessary to perform Boolean computation.
 We only calculate rows containing the 1 bit from QB by performing a bit-wise AND operation between all the matched rows.
 Any 0 bits indicate a non-match, while 1 bits indicate a match.
 Figure \ref{fig:bloom_all}(b) shows the process how our bloom index works.
-QB is a 8-bit bloom filter, and V2 and V6 are matched items.
-We use a single instruction to execute a 64-bit AND operation (PTX: and.b64), meaning each thread processes 64 items using a single instruction.
-Comparing to forward index, which matches item-by-item iterative inside a partition and requires a Boolean to store the result for each item, bloom index process 64 items at one time and could store the results of 64 items using just one int64.
-For a case of 40 million items, the data can be splitted into 625,000 partitions.
-Each thread processes $\frac{625,000}{\text{\#Threads}}$ partitions of items.
-Bloom index relies on bloom filter, which may introduce false positives due to hash collision.
-By tuning the bloom filter size M and the number of hash functions K based on the number of features N could keep the rate very low.
-Additionally, bloom index is primarily used in retrieval stage so rare false positive items can always be evicted by future ranking stages.
+QB is a 8-bit bloom filter, and V2 and V6 are matches.
+We use a single instruction to execute a 64-bit AND operation (PTX: and.b64), meaning each thread processes 64 items with a single instruction.
+Comparing to forward index, which matches item-by-item iterative inside a partition and requires a Boolean to store the result for each item, bloom index process 64 items simultaneously and stores the results of 64 items using one Int64.
+For a case of 40 million items, the data can be split into 625,000 partitions.
+Each thread processes $\frac{625,000}{\text{\#Threads}}$ partitions.
+Bloom index leverages bloom filter, which may introduce false positives due to hash collision.
+By tuning the bloom filter size M and the number of hash functions K based on the number of features N, we could keep the rate very low.
+Additionally, rare false positive items generated by bloom index in retrieval can always be eliminated by subsequent ranking stages.